-Announced last week is the city’s plans for The Meadoway, a 16-kilometre long park that will become one of Canada’s largest linear parks in an urban space.
+This past spring, the city announced their plans for The Meadoway, a 16-kilometre long park that will become one of Canada’s largest linear parks in an urban space.
 The project was originally initiated by two pilot projects back in 2012 funded by the Weston Family Parks Challenge.
 These projects successfully revitalized 100 acres of the Gatineau Hydro Corridor into meadows, multi-use trails, and gardens and now The W. Garfield Weston Foundation has contributed another $10 million towards revitalizing the remaining 400 acres of the hydro corridor.

 WHAT’S IN STORE FOR THE MEADOWAY?

 The Meadoway will connect sections along an existing hydro corridor into one 16-kilometre long park.
 The park will stretch from Rouge National Urban Park in Scarborough to the trails that follow the DVP right into the downtown core.

 The Meadoway, which runs east-west, will connect four ravines that run north-south, 15 parks, and 34 neighbourhoods over 500 acres of land.
 In fact, 17% of Toronto’s land is made up of these ravine systems that it will eventually serve to connect.

 In a press release, Tamara Rebanks from The W. Garfield Weston Foundation said “As Canada’s cities continue to grow, we need to develop smarter ways to bring nature back into our neighbourhoods and our lives.”

 The revitalization of this green space will become home to over 1,000 diverse species of flora and fauna.
 With cycling and walking trails throughout, it will give Torontonians a path from Scarborough to downtown Toronto without ever needing to leave the natural surroundings.
 Additionally, there will be ten agricultural gardens throughout the Meadoway for communities to grow their own food while also building connections for stronger, healthier communities.